In this day and age we’re exposed to news, entertainment and a constant stream of communication, like never before.

 Within your own home, try and create a beautiful space just for you.
-This could simply be the floor in a corner of a room.
-Reserve this solely for the purpose of being your sacred space.
+This could simply a spot on the floor.
+Reserve this place, solely for the purpose of your sacred space.
 You can use colours, fabrics, photos of loved ones, or anything that will lift your spirit.
 Happy Buddha’s Zen Den is a great example of this.

 It’s also helpful to create simple rituals to associate with this space.
 Eventually, they’ll act as triggers for the mind to turn inside.
 In fact, ritual practice is a time-honoured method for clearing the mind.

 Whenever I travel anywhere, I always take incense.
-Over time, natural smell associations (olfactory memory), became a way to immediately calm my thoughts, evoke a sense of sacredness, and the loving feeling that I’ve created a home away from home.
+Over time, natural smell associations (olfactory memory), became a path to calm my thoughts, evoke a sense of sacredness, and the loving feeling that I’ve created a home away from home.

 The same can be achieved with essential oils, sage or Palo Santo wood.
 Aromas have a great power to stimulate, calm or heal.
-Plus each one has unique, beneficial properties.
+Each one has uniquely beneficial properties.
 For relaxation, you could try rose, lotus or lavender!

 Spend time in nature